-The Rate of Default on Mortgage Loans that Are Secured by Investor Properties May be Higher than on Other Mortgage Loans residence or second home.
+The Rate of Default on Mortgage Loans that Are Secured by Investor Properties May be Higher than on Other Mortgage Loans

+Certain of the Mortgage Loans may be secured by investor properties.
+An investor property is a property which, at the time of origination, the mortgagor represented would not be used as the mortgagor's primary residence or second home.
 Because the mortgagor is not living on the property, the mortgagor may be more likely to default on the mortgage loan than on a comparable mortgage loan secured by a primary residence, or to a lesser extent, a second home.
 In addition, income expected to be generated from an investor property may have been considered for underwriting purposes in addition to the income of the mortgagor from other sources.
 Should this income not materialize or later disappear, it is possible the mortgagor would not have sufficient resources to make payments on the mortgage loan.